spatie/browsershot/README.md

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-All postcards are published [on our website](https://spatie.be/en/opensource/postcards).

 ## Requirements

 This package has been tested on MacOS and Ubuntu 16.04.
 If you use another OS your mileage may vary.
 Chrome 59 or higher should be installed on your system.